-Mikko Lindqvist, a local historian at the recently-opened Helsinki City Museum, says that waterfront cleaning began as a rural practice.
+Mikko Lindqvist, a local historian at the recently opened Helsinki City Museum, says that waterfront cleaning began as a rural practice.
 “We have a lot of lakes,” Lindqvist says.
 “It was common to wash your laundry in lakes.
 Then, country people started moving to the city, bringing the rural practice, and it became an urban phenomenon.”

 That’s the first thing you need to know about Helsinki carpet washing.
 It’s considered cheery and rustic, not a chore.
 These Finns, Lindqvist says, are “really enjoying the pier.”
 The design and materials of these piers haven’t changed much over the years, he notes.
 “They are really vernacular structures without any interference of architecture.”

-Typically, people come early in the morning to wash their carpets, which are usually made from quality cotton or wool.
+Typically, people come early in the morning to wash their carpets, which are usually made from cotton or wool.
 Then they spend the day swimming and sunning while they wait for the carpets to dry.
 (Sometimes, a carpet can take two days to dry, in which case Finns have to trust their neighbors not to steal it.)

 Lindqvist says that in the early days of Helsinki, residents washed all kinds of laundry in the Baltic.
-But as the city grew, Lindqvist goes on, the seawater was polluted by industry and settlement.
+But as the city grew, the seawater was polluted by industry and settlement.
 “From the 1870s the water system was monitored and the city determined that it had to instigate a laundry campaign,” he says.
 “Gradually it was not good enough for laundry.
 Newspaper articles told about infectious diseases that could be caught from washing blankets and bed linen in seawater.”

 But carpets were a different story.
 The city promoted the idea of using collected rain water and gray water for washing, and fresh sea water for rinsing them.
 At the same time, some Finns tried moving carpet-cleaning away from the coast: In the early 20th century, an inland carpet-washing center opened in the working class (now gentrifying) Kallio neighborhood.
 Lindqvist says this was not popular.
 “Baltic Sea is brackish water, the salty aspect is pleasant and makes the carpet smell like fresh clean air,” he says.

-More recently, amid environmental concerns, an inland rug washing station was opened in the city’s Pukinmäki neighborhood, where dirty and soapy water are diverted into the sewage system.
+More recently, amid environmental concerns, an inland rug washing station opened in the city’s Pukinmäki neighborhood, where dirty and soapy water is diverted into the sewage system.
 “This initiative got quite a negative reception,” says Jari-Pekka Pääkkönen, of the municipality’s water protection department, which is in charge of monitoring the state of the sea in front of Helsinki.
 And so, “the city council decided that existing piers will stay.”
-This sits well with the locals.
+This sits well with locals.
 Whenever talk of closing down the carpet piers arises, members of several “pro-mattolaiturit” Facebook pages get pretty vocal.

 Pääkkönen’s department produces data for decision-making about the city’s waters.
 They say that traditional, biodegradable liquid pine soap does not badly affect the seawater.
 “There are signs at the piers which instruct users to use only solvent-free soaps such as this,” Pääkkönen says.
 (The piers are designed so that visitors wash and rinse with buckets of seawater on the pier’s tables, so that the pine soap does not run straight into waterways.)